fluxcd/flux/docs/faq.md

 should also provide a readonly SSH key; e.g., on GitHub, leave the `Allow write access` box unchecked when you add the deploy key.

+!!!note
+    To ensure that the cluster state is consistent with your repository, setting --git-readonly implies --registry-disable-scanning.
+This will disable automated deployment of new container images.

 ### Does Flux automatically sync changes back to git?

 No. It applies changes to git only when a Flux command or API call makes them.